-- 3) The University may provide, for a fee, all services and set-ups. - 4) Unused quantities of alcoholic liquor will remain the property of the private individual, group or organization sponsoring the social event. - 5) Only persons invited to attend the social event and necessary University personnel may be present at the event.
-All other persons shall be excluded. - 6) Sale of alcoholic liquor is prohibited under all circumstances at private social events unless a special designated permit has been obtained pursuant to Section 2 of this policy. - b.
-Each Chancellor may promulgate specific campus policies further controlling and regulating the dispensing and consumption of alcoholic liquor at scheduled private social events pursuant to this Board policy. - 3.
-Special Designated Permits - a.
-The Nebraska Liquor Control Act authorizes the Nebraska Liquor Control Commission to issue special designated permits for the sale and service of alcoholic liquor at designated events approved by the Commission and the municipality where the permit is to be located.
+- a.
+The Nebraska Liquor Control Act in Neb.
+Rev. Stat., §§ 53-124.11 through 53-124.13 authorizes the Nebraska Liquor Control Commission to issue special designated permits for the sale and service of alcoholic beverages at designated events approved by the Commission and the municipality where the permit is to be located.
 Special designated permits may be issued to retail liquor licensees holding catering permits approved by the Commission and to non-profit organizations which have been exempted from the payment of federal income taxes.
 Authority is hereby delegated to the President and the Chancellors or their respective designees to act on behalf of the Board of Regents under Neb.
-Rev. Stat., § 53-186 in authorizing the dispensing of alcoholic liquor under special designated permits during scheduled public or private events and activities on University property under their respective administrative jurisdictions.
+Rev. Stat., § 53-186 in authorizing the dispensing of alcoholic beverages under special designated permits during scheduled public or private events and activities on University property under their respective administrative jurisdictions.
 The President's administrative jurisdiction shall extend to all property of the University, regardless of location. - b.
-The specific premises and duration of each special designated permit shall be prescribed in writing by the President or Chancellor or his or her designee. - c.
-No special designated permit shall be issued in the name of the University or any unit thereof without prior the written approval of the President. - d.
-Each Chancellor shall promulgate specific campus policies relating to service of alcoholic liquor under special designated permits which include the following: - 1) The types of events and activities at which special designated permits may be approved; - Guidelines to assure that any person, persons, or organization applying for a special designated permit, if issued, will conduct business and activities authorized by a permit in strict compliance with liquor control laws and requirements imposed by the University; - 3) Guidelines for selection of catering permit holders for special designated permits at events or activities sponsored by the University or a unit thereof; and - 4) Guidelines for the sharing of proceeds from the sale of alcoholic liquor by a catering permit holder under a special designated permit at an event or activity sponsored by the University or a unit thereof. - 4.
-Beverage Tasting as Part of an Academic Course
+The specific premises and time duration of each special designated permit shall be prescribed in writing by the President or Chancellor or his or her designee. - c.
+No special designated permit shall be issued in the name of the University or any unit thereof without prior written approval of the President. - d.
+Each Chancellor shall promulgate specific campus policies relating to service of alcoholic beverages under special designated permits which include the following: - 1) The types of events and activities at which special designated permits may be approved; - 2) Guidelines to assure that any person, persons, or organization applying for a special designated permit, if issued, will conduct business and activities authorized by a permit in strict compliance with liquor control laws and requirements imposed by the University; - 3) Guidelines for selection of catering permit holders for special designated permits at events or activities sponsored by the University or a unit thereof; and - 4) Guidelines for the sharing of proceeds from the sale of alcoholic beverages by a catering permit holder under a special designated permit at an event or activity sponsored by the University or a unit thereof. - 3.
+Beverage Tasting as Part of an Academic Course - a.

-- a.
 Authority is hereby delegated to the President and the Chancellors or their respective designees to act on behalf of the Board of Regents under Neb.
-Rev. Stat., § 53-186 in authorizing the dispensing and consumption of alcoholic liquor for beverage tasting purposes as an integral part of an academic course where such activity has been approved by the responsible dean or director to be part of the curriculum for the course; provided the Nebraska Liquor Control Act (Neb.
-Rev. Stat., § 53-101 et seq.) will be observed in every respect, and under no circumstances will alcoholic liquor be dispensed to or consumed by any person who is under 21 years of age. - b.
-Each Chancellor shall promulgate specific campus policies that are consistent with R.P.-6.4.1.3 relating to the dispensing and consumption of alcoholic liquor for beverage tasting purposes as an integral part of academic courses. - c.
-The cost of alcoholic liquor consumed as part of an academic course shall be paid by a special course fee paid by the students and not from tuition or state appropriations. - 5.
-Alcoholic Liquor at Athletic Events
+Rev. Stat., § 53-186 in authorizing the dispensing and consumption of alcoholic beverages for beverage tasting purposes as an integral part of an academic course where such activity has been approved by the responsible dean or director to be part of the curriculum for the course; provided the Nebraska Liquor Control Act (Neb.
+Rev. Stat., § 53-101 et seq.) will be observed in every respect, and under no circumstances will alcoholic beverages be dispensed to or consumed by any person who is under 21 years of age.

+- Each Chancellor shall promulgate specific campus policies that are consistent with R.P.
+6.4.1.3 relating to the dispensing and consumption of alcoholic beverages for beverage tasting purposes as an integral part of academic courses. - c.
+The cost of alcoholic beverages consumed as part of an academic course shall be paid by a special course fee paid by the students and not from tuition or state appropriations.